 Now today, in this 21st Century, one thing is necessary; and it is on the fulfillment of this one thing that the fate of modern Israel and the entire world rests:

 Like his first century (CE) Jewish students and emissaries (faithful servants), the Master now wants his modern day Jewish students and emissaries to faithfully carry out his will.
 It is the faithfulness of these modern 21st century on which the fate of modern Israel and the entire world rests.

 So now that we know who are the faithful Jewish servants and they shall be greatly rewarded, we must now ask: Who are the unfaithful Jewish servants and what shall be their fate?

 The tragic fate of the Unfaithful Servant:

-Like the wicked people of Noah’s day, the self-preoccupied unfaithful servant was unaware of the sudden coming judgment.
-But the judgment will come and the Messiah will deal with the foolish servant as one would deal with a hypocrite; which is precisely what an unfaithful servant is.
+Like the wicked people of Noah’s day, this self-preoccupied unfaithful Jewish servant is unaware of the sudden coming judgment.
+But the judgment will come and the (real) Messiah of God will deal with this body of foolish Jewish servants as one would deal with a hypocrite; which is precisely what this unfaithful servant is.

 As to the answer to our final question, Who are the unfaithful Jewish servants and what shall be their tragic fate?
 The answer is found in the next mashal of the “Wise and Foolish [Jewish] Virgins.”